Copyright, Universal Pictures

 Hillari Hunter, age 38

-I enjoy Sci-fi films, and the reviewer is correct that this series is one of the best-done stories of its kind; but I question a firm threshold age of 10.
-For one thing, both of Marty’s parents are shown as flawed: his father met his mother through peeping into her bedroom window, and his mother did things as a teen (drinking, smoking, “parking”) that she in 1985 denies ever doing and tells her own kids not to do.
+I enjoy Sci-fi films, and the reviewer is correct that this series is one of the best-done stories of its kind.
+Both of Marty’s parents are shown as flawed: his father met his mother through peeping into her bedroom window, and his mother did things as a teen (drinking, smoking, “parking”) that she in 1985 denies ever doing and tells her own kids not to do.
 10-to-13-year-olds seeing “average” parents portrayed this way will have one more excuse to be cynical and disrespectful of their own parents.

 Secondly, the stereotyped black dance band smokes marijuana between sets; any film with drug use is supposed to be rated at least PG-13 (note by another user that the PG-13 rating did not begin until 1986).
 Of course the studio could argue that it was really only tobacco and that Biff’s gang was being prejudiced when they called the band “reefer-heads;” but anyone seeing the film just for fun would assume that the band really was smoking dope.